dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * `Optional`

-If you have already executed the `sign.command` you will need to restore the Opencore.efi file as the 256 byte RSA-2048 signature has been shoved in.
-Can grab a new copy of Opencore.efi here: [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)
+If you have already executed the `sign.command` you will need to restore the OpenCore.efi file as the 256 byte RSA-2048 signature has been shoved in.
+Can grab a new copy of OpenCore.efi here: [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)

 **Note**: Vault and FileVault are 2 separate things, see [Security and FileVault](/post-install/security.md) for more details